Leonid-Bajdullin/bicycles_frontend/README.md

 =======================================================================

-NOTE! server runs on "localhost:4000", so if u want to use another port - change it in server.ts (dont forget to compile), and also change the "proxy" setting in frontend project (https://github.com/Leonid-Bajdullin/bicycles_frontend) to port, that you want to use.
+<b>NOTE!</b> server runs on "localhost:4000", so if u want to use another port - change it in server.ts (dont forget to compile), and also change the "proxy" setting in frontend project (https://github.com/Leonid-Bajdullin/bicycles_frontend) to port, that you want to use.

 =======================================================================